DAMAC Properties: Finances

 In the year 2017, the total revenue recorded by DAMAC Properties was AED 7.5 billion.
 In 2018, DAMAC Properties recorded total revenue of AED 6.1 billion.
 In 2024, the company had approximately $5 billion in cash on hand.
+In 2018, The company recorded total revenue of AED 6.1 billion.[2]
+In 2024, the total revenue recorded was AED 13.07 billion.

 Projects

 The company developed a master-planned residential golf course community around the Trump International Golf Club in Dubai, which opened in February 2017.
 The partnership between DAMAC and The Trump Organization for the development originated in 2013.
 Originally known as The Akoya, the developer later renamed the residential development DAMAC Hills.
 The golf club, with golf course, designed by Gil Hanse, were formally opened in February 2017, with Trump's sons Donald Jr. and Eric as guests of honor.
 Trump's business relations with DAMAC during his presidency raised concerns about his compliance with the Foreign Emoluments Clause of the U.S. Constitution.

 A second DAMAC Properties project in Dubai is Akoya Oxygen, a residential development alongside a second Trump International Golf Course, designed by Tiger Woods.
 Larger than the DAMAC Hills project, DAMAC announced the project in 2014, selling its first homes that year.
 The development is located within Dubai's Dubailand development.
 Spending on the Akoya Oxygen project reached $1.5 billion by mid-2018.
 In the first six months of 2017, DAMAC Properties said that it had awarded AED 1.8 billion in contracts for Akoya Oxygen (making up the bulk of its total contracts over the same period, valued at AED 3.5 billion).
 A $20 million road and infrastructure contract for the development was awarded in 2018 to the China State Construction Engineering Corporation (CSCEC).
 The $169 million construction contract for Akoya Oxygen was awarded in 2019 to Arabtec Construction, a subsidiary of the UAE-based Arabtec Holding.